TL;DR Answer Box

 - Zero-based budgeting: every dollar has a job, maximum intentionality.

-Don’t save what’s left after spending, spend what’s left after saving.
+Do not save what is left after spending.
+Spend what is left after saving.
 Auto-fund your 401(k), IRA/Roth, HSA, brokerage, and emergency fund on payday.
-Treat the “20” like a non-negotiable bill.
+Treat the 20% like a non-negotiable bill.

 Ask of each purchase: does this drain me or fuel me?
-Five takeout dinners from fatigue = low value.
-A weekend reset with your spouse after a brutal quarter = high value.
-Spend extravagantly on what aligns with your values, cut ruthlessly on what doesn’t.
+Five takeout dinners from fatigue is low value.
+A weekend reset with your spouse after a brutal quarter can be high value.
+Spend extravagantly on what aligns with your values, cut ruthlessly on what does not.

 Freedom comes from structure.
-Pre-plan big experiences so you can say “yes” without the guilt:
+Pre-plan big experiences so you can say yes without guilt:

 - Use soft caps to prevent lifestyle creep.